JoaoVitorBranco/cmd01_tcc_ibm_quantum_hardware_usage/README.md

 ## 📂 Description

-This repository contains experiments performed on the IBM Quantum platform, focusing on the implementation of the order finding algorithm—a fundamental component of Shor's algorithm.
-The goal is to evaluate the use of real IBM quantum hardware, its limitations, and differences compared to simulators.
+This repository contains practical experiments on the IBM Quantum platform, focusing on the implementation and execution of the order finding algorithm—a key component of Shor's algorithm for integer factorization.
+The notebook explores both theoretical and practical aspects, including modular exponentiation, quantum Fourier transform (QFT), and execution on real quantum hardware.

-## ⚛️ About the Experiment
+## ⚛️ About the Project

-The order finding algorithm is a central part of Shor's algorithm, used for integer factorization.
-In this project, quantum circuits are prepared and executed on real IBM Quantum backends using Qiskit and IBM Quantum Runtime.

-Main steps of the experiment:
+The notebook `0_sampler.ipynb` demonstrates:
-- Authentication and configuration of the IBM Quantum account.
+- Loading environment variables and authenticating with IBM Quantum.
-- Automatic selection of the least busy real backend.
+- Selecting the least busy real backend for execution.
-- Execution of simple circuits (e.g., Hadamard gate on a qubit).
+- Running basic quantum circuits (Hadamard gate measurement).
+- Querying backend qubit counts and operational status.
+- Building modular exponentiation gates and QFT circuits.
+- Constructing and executing the order finding circuit, including:
+  - Modular multiplication gates
+  - Quantum Fourier Transform
+  - Measurement and result analysis
-- Measurement of real hardware results.
+- Executing the order finding algorithm on real IBM Quantum hardware and simulators.
+- Processing results to estimate the order using continued fractions.

+## 📖 Theory

+The order finding algorithm is a central part of Shor's algorithm, which enables efficient integer factorization using quantum computers.
+The notebook includes:
-- Visualization and analysis of practical limitations.
+- Construction of modular multiplication gates
-- Querying the number of qubits available on different backends.
+- Implementation of the quantum Fourier transform (QFT)
+- Use of continued fractions to estimate the order from quantum measurements

 ## 📦 Requirements